onlymyrep/DevOps_docker_compose/README.md

 7) Install a separate Portainer stack inside the cluster.
 Show a visualization of the distribution of tasks over the nodes using the Portainer in the report.

 💡 [Click here](https://forms.yandex.ru/cloud/6475b911c09c0225003a0fd6/), **to share feedback on this project with us**.
-It's anonymous and will help the Pedago team make your learning better.
+It's anonymous and will help the Product team make your learning better.